waustin-MSUD/twineforcanvas/README.md

 # Twine to SCORM
 (now with scoring)
-This guide walks you through dropping your Twine simulation into the prebuilt SCORM template folder so it can report results to Canvas.
-Creating a Twine sim with scoring isn’t covered here; just the SCORM preparation.
+This guide walks you through dropping your Twine simulation into the prebuilt SCORM template folder so it can report results (either completion or a score) to Canvas.
+Creating a Twine story isn’t covered here; just the SCORM preparation.
 # What You Need
 - A finished twine story
 - The SCORM template zip file